EliseWindbloom/VMD-Automatic-Lip-Synchronization/README_Python.md

 3. Unzip Miku Miku Moving and VMDConverter.
 In VMDConverter folder, copy "LipSynchloid_v021.dll" to "MikuMikuMoving64_v*\Plugins\\" folder.
 Then copy "VMDConverter.exe" from "\VMDConverter\\" to the "VMD-Automatic-Lip-Synchronization\VMDConverter\\" folder.

 4. Unzip ffmpeg and copy "ffmpeg.exe" from "ffmpeg-2024-05-15-git-7b47099bc0-essentials_build\bin\" folder to "VMD-Automatic-Lip-Synchronization" folder.
-It should now be in the same folder as the au3 file.
+It should now be in the same folder as the py file.

 5. Run the python exe and go through the wizard to install python.